helinwang/dex/commands.md

     Each row is `SYMBOL,SUPPLY,DECIMALS`.
 BNB is generated as the native token by default, so no need to specify here.

+1. If testing on different machines, please make sure to use the same generated files.

 1. Start nodes.
     The total node count is three, and the group threshold is two, so running two nodes is sufficient for the demonstration purpose.